nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Adding a transaction to a client

-1. Adding a transaction in the Client List View.
+1. Adding a transaction in the client list view.

     1. Prerequisites: List all clients using the `list` command.
 Multiple clients in the list.